TingChiaChiang/Control-the-iCubs-eyes-using-the-YARP-interface-with-Python/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the code

 ### Break down into end to end tests

-Explain what these tests test and why
+At one terminal, run

+   at another terminal
+   $iCub_SIM
+   at another terminal
+   $ iKinGazeCtrl --from configSim.ini

 ```
-Give an example
+yarpserver
 ```

+At another terminal

+'''
+iCub_SIM
+'''

 ### And coding style tests